TarkanAl-Kazily/py-logue-tools/docs/nts1_mk2_messages.md

 | 1111 0111 (F7) | EOX                        (see NOTE 1, TABLE 5) |
 +----------------+--------------------------------------------------+

-THE TOTAL MESSAGE SIZE CANNOT EXCEET 4096 BYTES.
+THE TOTAL MESSAGE SIZE CANNOT EXCEED 4096 BYTES.

 If the user data is too large, the message will be split over multiple packets.